strobosco/boids/README.md

 # Boids Simulation

+Recreation of Craig Reynold's boid simulation in Golang.

 Attempt at recreating the boids simulation by Craig Reynolds in Golang.

-!!
-Attempting to add viewing angle to findNeighbors() which will make the simulation (hopefully) more realistic !!

 ## Rules